 14. BEAVIS AND BUTT-HEAD WERE FEATURED ON THE COVER OF ROLLING STONE MAGAZINE THREE TIMES.

 Their first appearance in 1993 ended up being the best-selling issue of the magazine that year.

 15. THE TWO STARRED IN THEIR OWN LIVE-ACTION THANKSGIVING SPECIAL WITH KURT LODER.

 The night before their (first) series finale, “Beavis and Butt-head Are Dead," MTV put Beavis and Butt-head in charge of broadcasting the Thanksgiving Day Parade, then later put them at a dinner table with the veteran MTV News broadcaster.
 The one hour special only aired on television once.

 16. THE SHOW ENDED DUE TO CREATIVE BURNOUT.

-17. KANYE WEST WANTED TO BE ON THE SHOW, BUT IT WASN’T ALLOWED TO HAPPEN.
+17. KANYE WEST WANTED TO BE ON THE SHOW.

-In contrast to the more innocent nineties, Mike Judge and staff had to get authorization from all of the parties involved in a music video to have it appear on a 2011 Beavis and Butt-head episode.
-West himself wanted to have a video of his featured on the show, but another credited songwriter on the undisclosed track declined immortality.
+In contrast to the more innocent 1990s, Judge and his team had to get authorization from all of the parties involved in a music video to have it appear on Beavis and Butt-head when it returned in 2011.
+Kanye West wanted to have one of his videos featured on the show, but another credited songwriter on the undisclosed track declined immortality.